Nizarel/DevOps_DevSecOps/README.md

 ## How To Contribute

-### TODO: Explain how other users and developers can contribute to make your code better.
+### TODO: Explain how other users and developers can contribute to make your code better